ferayece/BDA/index.md

 I decided to use my github repo as a diary of my master program.
 Because I am reaally really messy, so [i am cleanin' out my closet.](https://www.youtube.com/watch?v=RQ9_TKayu9s)

+## Model Building and Validation (BDA 551)

++ Instructor: Barıs Soybilgen

++ How to start from scratch in answering questions about the real world using data.
+This process involves asking questions, gathering and manipulating data, building models, and ultimately testing and evaluating them.
+R is the primary programming tool for reading datasets and model building and validation.

++ Reference Materials:
+- Friedman, J., Hastie, T., & Tibshirani, R. (2016).
+The Elements of Statistical Learning: Data Mining, Inference, and Prediction (2nd Ed.).
+New York: Springer.
+- Tibshirani, R., James, G., Witten, D., & Hastie, T. (2013).
+An Introduction to Statistical Learning with Applications in R. New York: Springer.

 ## End to End Analytics (BDA 564)

 + Instructor: Tuna Çakar